mayurimahto/Movie-Mania/README.md

 1. Clone this repository in your local system.
 2. Install all the libraries mentioned in the [requirements.txt] file with the command `pip install -r requirements.txt`.
+3. Create an account in https://www.themoviedb.org/, click on the `API` link from the left hand sidebar in your account settings and fill all the details to apply for API key.
+If you are asked for the website URL, just give "NA" if you don't have one.
+You will see the API key in your `API` sidebar once your request is approved.
-3. Replace YOUR_API_KEY
+4. Replace YOUR_API_KEY
-4. Open your terminal/command prompt from your project directory and run the `app.py` file by executing the command `python app.py`.
+5. Open your terminal/command prompt from your project directory and run the `app.py` file by executing the command `python app.py`.
-5. Go to your browser and type `http://192.168.43.215:8501` in the address bar.
+6. Go to your browser and type `http://192.168.43.215:8501` in the address bar.

 ### Built With